 Stage One: Inclusion Safety

-In this week on the Culture by Design podcast, Tim and Junior introduce the first episode of a four-part series on The 4 Stages of Psychological Safety.
+In this week on The Leader Factor podcast, Tim and Junior introduce the first episode of a four-part series on The 4 Stages of Psychological Safety.
 This week's topic?
 Stage One: Inclusion Safety.
 In this value-packed, hour-long conversation, Tim and Junior dive deep into questions like: How does inclusion relate to diversity and equity?
 Is interaction the same thing as connection?
 And what can we do to foster inclusion safety in our cultural spheres?

 Episode Show Notes